rajanshah23/rajanshah23/README.md

 };
 ```

-- 🎓 **Currently pursuing Engineering** with a focus on software development
+- 🎓 **Completed Electronics,Communication and Information Engineering** with a focus on hardware and software development
 - 🤖 **Specializing in MERN Stack** for full-stack web applications
 - 🏆 **Building innovative projects** that solve real-world problems
 - 🚀 **Exploring cutting-edge technologies** in Web Development & IoT